 As the onslaught of cyber-attacks continues, we must maintain awareness of the evolution of new threats.
 Some threats arise in new forms, while others continue as before, but perhaps with slight modifications.
 This article serves as a reminder for us to remain ever vigilant in our quest to remain a step ahead of cyber-attacks.
 It also contains some recommended managed network security solutions best practices aimed at reducing your company’s exposure and risk of attack.

-You may find challenge developing comprehensive network security solutions to address all of these (and more) threats with your current resources.
-If this is the case, you should consider outsourced network management as a solution to minimize the risk that your company falls victim to cybercrime.
+You may find challenges developing comprehensive managed network security solutions solutions to address all of these (and more) threats with your current resources.
+If this is the case, you should consider outsourced managed network security solutions services as a solution to minimize the risk that your company falls victim to cybercrime.

 As the title suggests, your company’s network and employees could be an easy cybercrime target if you recognize any of these characteristics in your company.

 As cyber-attacks become more sophisticated, most IT professionals consider single-factor authentication (SFA) an insufficient barrier.
 Although most companies are still using SFA, the trend toward multi-factor authentication MFA is increasing.

 Most companies using SFA require a combination of a user ID and password for entry to the network.
 SFA is insufficient to prevent a data breach simply because it provides only one barrier to network access.

 The use of MFA provides superior protection against unauthorized network access.
 In addition to a User ID and PW, MFA combines additional barriers.
 Examples include ID technologies such as retina scanning, fingerprint matching, or code transmission to another device or email address.